mmann1123/pyGIS/pygis/_build/html/_sources/docs/f_rs_extraction.md

 ```

 ### Calculate mean pixel value by polygon
 It is simple then to calculate the mean value of pixels within each polygon by using the polygon `id` column and pandas groupby function.
+You can easily calculate other statistics like min, max, median etc.

 ```{code-cell} ipython3
 from geowombat.data import l8_224078_20200518, l8_224078_20200518_polygons